asaggse/front-end-portfolio/README.md

 ### Introduction

-This portfolio was made with the React JavaScript library to showcase my front-end development skills.
+This is a front-end portfolio created using React.
+The purpose of this project is to showcase my skills and projects as a web developer.
 It is a responsive website that presents my personal information, projects, and experience.

+This portfolio was inspired by [Dorota1997](https://github.com/Dorota1997)'s amazing portfolio template.
+The clean and modern design caught my eye, and I knew I had to use it as inspiration for my own portfolio.

+I want to give a special thanks to Dorota1997 for the incredible work she's done and for inspiring me to create my own portfolio.

 ### Features